top of page

 A brief history of ESG

-Environmental, Social and Governance (ESG) was first introduced in 2004, in a U.N Global Compact report, as part of a global initiative for systemic change in favour of the sustainable development of societies, through integrating ESG factors into investment decisions.
-The term was itself however, derived from the concept of Corporate Social Responsibility: the notion that businesses have a responsibility to contribute to the betterment of society, an idea that dates back to the nineteenth century.
+Environmental, Social and Governance (ESG) was first introduced in 2004, in a U.N Global Compact Leaders Summit report, as part of a global initiative for systemic change.
+The goal being to promote the sustainable development of societies, by integrating ESG factors into investment decisions.
+The concept of ESG derives from the theory of Corporate Social Responsibility: the notion that businesses have a responsibility to contribute to the betterment of society, an idea that dates back to the nineteenth century.

 The ESG framework sets out three 'pillars', against which a business measures its impact, summarised as follows -